 When Ryan and I planned to sail away, we had a vague idea of what living on a sailboat, on a budget, would be like.
 But we wanted to know what it was like to get Wi-Fi, to go food shopping, to find water and petrol, and more.
 So we watched tons of YouTube sailing videos – we thought vlogs would give us more of an insight into the daily lives of liveaboards.
 We spent every single evening at home watching sailing videos for about a year, and loved every second of it.
 We still love watching those channels when we have enough data.
+We now also have our own channel.

 We soon realised though, that most of the people behind the popular sailing channels most certainly had bigger cruising kitties than us.
 And none of them were working as they went along!
 We read lots of blogs and some of the Pardeys books, but no matter how amazing they were, we felt our experience would be somewhat different because 40 years had passed since they were written.